stratacommons/stratacommons.github.io/docs/organizer_admin_faq/custom_fields.md

 ---
-title: Custom information in the directory
+title: Customise the directory.
 nav_order:
 parent: Organizer Admin FAQ
 ---

-# Customize your directory.
+# Customise the directory.

 *Our strata wants to track key fobs and parking spots for units.
 How do we do this?*